mwat56/ini/README.md

 You can create a `TSections` instance by either calling `ini.NewSections()` and then using the numerous methods (including `Load()` and `Store()`).
 Or you simply call `ini.LoadFile(aFilename)` which does – as the name suggests – the loading for you.

-_Note_ that both section and key names are case sensitive to allow for the broadest possible range when naming them.
-The same is true for the values which are, of course, case sensitive; an application using this package, however, is free to interpret the values returned in any way they like.
+_Note_ that both section and key names are _case sensitive_ to allow for the broadest possible range when naming them.
+The same is true for the values which are, of course, case sensitive.
+An application using this package, however, is free to interpret the values returned in any way they like.

-Please look at the source code documentation to see the numerous methods provided to load, get, set, and update sections and key/value pairs.
+Please look at the [source code documentation](https://godoc.org/github.com/mwat56/go-ini) to see the numerous methods provided to load, get, set, and update sections and key/value pairs.

 ## Licence

     Copyright © 2019 M.Watermann, 10247 Berlin, Germany
                     All rights reserved
                 EMail : <support@mwat.de>

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 >